Spin current injection via equal-spin Cooper pairs in ferromagnet/superconductor heterostructures: Description of The FMR process with time dependent Usadel equations: From the laboratory frame to the rotating frame

-Considering the ferromagnetic resonance process, we have to take into account the time dependency of the F layer exchange field.
-Close to the resonance, we consider that the magnetization is in precession around the effective field direction.
-Assuming an effective field directed along the $z$-axis, the time-dependency of the exchange field writes:
+Considering the ferromagnetic resonance process, we must take into account the time dependency of the F layer exchange field.
+Close to the resonance, we consider that the magnetization precesses around an effective field direction.
+Assuming an effective field directed along the $z$-axis, the time-dependency of the exchange field is given by